The 20 Best Drug Induced Dyskinesia Doctors Near Me in Detroit, MI

 Languages Spoken:

-Maria Humayun is a Physiatrist in Detroit, Michigan.
-Dr. Humayun has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Hemiplegia, Spasticity, Foot Drop, and Stroke.
-Dr. Humayun is currently accepting new patients.
+Maria Humayun is a Physiatrist practicing medicine in Detroit, Michigan.
+She has been practicing medicine for over 17 years.
+Dr. Humayun is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Hemiplegia, Spasticity, Foot Drop, and Stroke.

 Detroit, MI